SkoolNotes/Taproot/2020ISOS101/KBStrongInferenceNotes.md

 This seems like another reading about inherent human error in the scientific process.
 It provides solutions for fighting bias and error with a four step method, mostly based around hypothesis creation.
-While this can in fact reduce human intervention, I wonder if we can truly get to a point
+While this can in fact reduce human intervention getting in the way of progress, I wonder if we can truly get to a point where